albill/albill.github.com/_posts/2003-07-23-questions-always-questions.markdown

 ---
+author: admin
+date: '2003-07-23 01:31:00'
 layout: post
+slug: questions-always-questions
+status: publish
 title: Questions, always questions
-published: true
-meta:
-  ljID: "2506"
-  no_lj: "1"
-tags:
+wordpress_id: '1644'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 What is it that brings all of my interests together?
 Do I really work for the wrong side?
 Do I have a choice without making myself a pauper?